Elham-EN/NASA-project-fullstack-app/README.md

+# Fake Nasa control misson dashboard

-# Find a list of habitable planets based on ten thousands rows of data from nasa csv file and set a launch mission for one of those habitable planet.
+### Find a list of habitable planets based on ten thousands rows of data from nasa csv file and set a launch mission for one of those habitable planet.